Skip to content

 Keyboard

-Header links, mobile menu, buttons, forms, accordions, tabs and custom controls are designed for keyboard operation.
+Header links, mobile menu, buttons, forms, accordions, tabs, custom controls and the accessibility tools panel are designed for keyboard operation.

 Focus